nickcrider/ot-docs/docs/get_started.md

 and where.
 You tell the protocol context about labware by calling the method `protocol.load_labware(name, slot)` and saving the result.

-The name of a labware is a string that is different for each kind of labware.
+The name of a labware is a string that's different for each kind of labware.
 You can look up labware to add to your protocol on the Opentrons [Labware Library](https://labware.opentrons.com).

 The slot is the labelled location on the deck in which you've placed the labware.
-The available slots are numbered from 1-11.
+The available slots are numbered from 1–11.

 Our example protocol above loads